Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 What is maximize conversions in Google Ads?

-If your daily budget suddenly explodes after switching to a Maximize Conversions bid strategy, don’t panic, nothing is broken in Google Ads.
+If your daily budget suddenly explodes after switching to a Maximize Conversions bidding strategy for your Google Ads campaigns, don'’t panic, nothing is broken in Google Ads.

-In fact, this is exactly how the maximize conversions bidding algorithm is designed to behave.
+In fact, this is exactly how the maximize conversions automated bidding algorithm is designed to behave.

 On a coaching call a client of mine said: “It felt like Google took my credit card and ran.”